siddharth-stn/react-book/react_readme.md

 - # componentWillUnmount() method of class based components

   - Just before the removal of a component from the DOM this method is called
+  - it is used to do cleanup like removal of timeouts and intervals

 - # Important Points

   - Whenever a state variable updates react will re-render that component in which that state variable is being used
+  - Cleanup in the useEffect() is done by returning the clearInterval or clearTimeout in the callback

   - # When to make an api call?
     - as soon as the page loads make api call and then render the UI
     - as soon as the page loads render the UI and then make api call and after the data from api call is returned then render the UI with api data